zombinome/jPresent/README.md

     slidesCountDisplay: '.jp-slide-total',

     // Container used to host slides during presentation.
-    // Used in cases when slides shold be displayed inside html element different from presentation container
+    // Used in cases when slides shold be displayed inside html element
+    // different from presentation container
     displayContainer: null
   },

   // Should autoplay be enabled from the start
   autoPlay: false,

-  // Time in milliseconds between slide switches in case of enabled presentation autoplay
+  // Time in milliseconds between slide switches in case of enabled
+  // presentation auto play
   autoPlayTimeout: 5000,

-  // slide width in pixels
+  // Slide width in pixels
   slideWidth: 800,

-  // slide height in pixels
+  // Slide height in pixels
   slideHeight: 600,

   // Selector used to distinguish html elements containing slides
   slideSelector: '.jp-slide',

-  // Slide trainsition effect
+  // Slide transition effect
   slideTransitionEffect: 'switch',

-  //Slide transition speed.
-Used to determine transition animation speed during slide transition.
+  // Slide transition speed.
+Used to determine transition animation speed
+  // during slide transition
   slideTransitionSpeed: 400,

   // If true then: